software-mansion/protostar/website/docs/tutorials/04-compiling.md

 # Specifying contracts and their files

-Protostar needs to know how to build contracts from Cairo files.
-Each Cairo file that contains a function that define a contract interface should be included in the `"protostar.contracts"` section of the configuration file.
-Functions that use the following decorators define a contract interface:
+Protostar needs to know how to generate contracts from Cairo files.
+Each Cairo file that contains a function that is part of a contract interface should be included in the `"protostar.contracts"` section of the configuration file.
+Functions that use the following decorators can be a part of a contract interface:

 - [`@external`](https://starknet.io/docs/hello_starknet/intro.html)
 - [`@view`](https://starknet.io/docs/hello_starknet/intro.html)